 “Pilling usually occurs at the makeup step for me.
 I try to avoid products that have sticky finishes because those tend to pill.
 I’ll focus on more watery products.
 I also avoid using makeup primer since it tends to make my SPF or foundations with a lot of pigment pill.
 Skin tints work better.
 When I’m using a heavier, full coverage foundation, no matter how I apply it, whether it be rubbing, makeup sponge or a brush, it tends to pill.
 Because skin tints don’t really “set” or dry down, I don’t have that issue with them.” – Sally from @actually.skin

-Editor’s Note: If you’re looking for a lightweight fluid-like sunscreen that wears well under makeup, go for the Neogen Day-Light Protection Sun Screen SPF 50/PA+++.
-Formulated with rose and raspberry extracts, this silicone-free and non-greasy sunscreen can be used as both a moisturizer and SPF.
+Editor’s Note: If you’re looking for a lightweight sunscreen that wears well under makeup, go for the Neogen Day-Light Protection Airy Sunscreen.
+Formulated with aloe, avocado, acai, and hibiscus extracts, this silicone-free and non-greasy sunscreen can be used as both a moisturizer and SPF.

 I personally haven’t experienced any sunscreen pilling issues or pilling in general.
 I always try my best to have my skin prepared with a proper routine and exfoliation 3-4 times a week.
 If I’m wearing a heavy makeup look which is super rare, I’ll usually use a physical exfoliant to prep the epidermis to create an instantly smooth canvas.